Setting Smart Goals

 - Financial: These are the goals that pertain to our finances.
 Examples of smart financial goals would include saving for retirement or earning a certain amount of money in a given time period.

-Smart goal setting guidelines
+Setting Smart Goals guidelines

 You can set a goal in any one of the categories above or you may set goals in multiple categories above.
 The overall goal, however should be to have balance in your life.
 In order to achieve this, one needs to set and meet goals in all of the above categories.